hughmee/vaquum/README.md

 Michael Hobley and Victor Prisacariu.
 2023.
 Learning to count anything: Reference-less class-agnostic counting with weak supervision.
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR).

 Viresh Ranjan, Udbhav Sharma, Thu Nguyen, and Minh Hoai.
 2021.
 Learning To Count Everything .
 In 2021 IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), pages 3393–3402, Los Alamitos, CA, USA.
 IEEE Computer Society.

+Laura M Stoinski, Jonas Perkuhn, and Martin N Hebart.
+2024.
+THINGSplus: New norms and metadata for the things database of 1854 object concepts and 26,107 natural object images.
+Behavior Research Methods, 56(3):1583–1603

 Hugh Mee Wong, Rick Nouwen, and Albert Gatt.
 2025.
 VAQUUM: Are Vague Quantifiers Grounded in Visual Data?.
 In Findings of the Association for Computational Linguistics: ACL 2025, pages 11966–11982, Vienna, Austria.
 Association for Computational Linguistics.